naninovel/docs/docs/api/index.md

 ## hideUI

 #### Summary
-Makes a [UI element](/guide/user-interface.md#ui-customization) with the provided name invisible.
-When no name is specified, will stop rendering (hide) the entire UI (including all the built-in UIs).
+Makes [UI elements](/guide/user-interface.md#ui-customization) with the specified names invisible.
+When no names are specified, will stop rendering (hide) the entire UI (including all the built-in UIs).

 #### Remarks
 When hiding the entire UI with this command and `allowToggle` parameter is false (default), user won't be able to re-show the UI  back with hotkeys or by clicking anywhere on the screen; use [`@showUI`](/api/#showui) command to make the UI ~~great~~ visible again.